HaochenZ11/CMU-VLA-Challenge/docker/README.md

 ## Push Docker Image
-After you are done with the modifications, push the image to [Docker Hub](https://hub.docker.com/).
+After you are done modifying the docker image for the model, push the image to [Docker Hub](https://hub.docker.com/).
 To do this, create a Docker Hub account and login to the account from another terminal (not the terminal accessing the container):
 ```
 docker login -u [DOCKERHUB_USERNAME]
 ```